Why Your Puppy Bites (And Why “No” Doesn’t Work)

 Your job isn't to stop the biting - it's to teach the puppy what's acceptable.
 Soft mouth good, hard mouth bad.
 Toys yes, hands no. Calm biting okay, frenzied biting ends the game.

 "No" doesn't teach that.
 Management prevents the behaviour but doesn't teach the skill.
 Bite inhibition training teaches the skill.
-All three together - management when you're tapped out, training when you have capacity, and letting the puppy learn consequences when they bite too hard - get you through it.
+All three together - management when you’re at your limit, training when you have capacity, and letting the puppy learn consequences when they bite too hard - get you through it.

 But right now: baby gates, frozen carrots, and enforced naps.
 You'll survive it.